-We are indebted to The Joyce Foundation, to postdoctoral fellow Christian Cox at the Jackson Center for Global Affairs at Yale University, to IPPSR Director Dr. Matt Grossmann and CLOSUP Executive Director Tom Ivacko, to Dr. Duchin and her team at MGGG, to the Princeton Gerrymandering Group, to Dr. Ellen Katz and Henry Fleischmann at the University of Michigan, to Alec Ramsay at DRA 2020, to MICRC Director Suann Hammersmith and staff, and to all those at Michigan State University and the University of Michigan who contributed to this informative and educational effort, especially Cindy Kyle, Bonnie Roberts, Nick Pigeon, Julian Trevino, Natalie Harmon and Lia Bergin.
+We are indebted to The Joyce Foundation, to postdoctoral fellow Christian Cox at the Jackson Center for Global Affairs at Yale University, to IPPSR Director Dr. Matt Grossmann and CLOSUP Executive Director Tom Ivacko, to Dr. Duchin and her team at MGGG, to the Princeton Gerrymandering Group, to Mike Wilkinson at Bridge Michigan, to Dr. Ellen Katz and Henry Fleischmann at the University of Michigan, to Alec Ramsay at DRA 2020, to MICRC Director Suann Hammersmith and staff, and to all those at Michigan State University and the University of Michigan who contributed to this informative and educational effort, especially Cindy Kyle, Bonnie Roberts, Nick Pigeon, Julian Trevino, Natalie Harmon and Lia Bergin.